Reuben-Isaac/WordleSolver/README.md

 ##### Description
 The `main.py` script allows users to input the grey, yellow, and green letters from a Wordle game.
 The result is a dataframe with the best possible words to use.
 User judgement is required to assess if the "best" word is a plausible word.

+The algorithm works by using the probability that a letter is to occur in a certain position of the word.
+The possible word guesses are associated with a "score" (shown in pandas DataFrame).
+Each word's "score" reflects the combined probability of all the letters in the word.